abpframework/abp/docs/en/Entity-Cache.md

 # Entity Cache

-ABP Framework provides **Distributed Entity Caching System** for caching entities.
+ABP Framework provides a **Distributed Entity Caching System** for caching entities.

 You can use this caching mechanism if you want to cache your entity objects automatically and retrieve them from a cache instead of querying it from a database repeatedly.

-## How Distributed Entity Caching System Works?
+## How Does the Distributed Entity Caching System Work?

 ABP's Entity Caching System does the following operations on behalf of you:

-* It gets the entity from the database (by using the [Repositories](Repositories.md)) in its first call and then gets from the cache in subsequent calls.
+* It gets the entity from the database (by using the [Repositories](Repositories.md)) in its first call and then gets it from the cache in subsequent calls.
 * It automatically invalidates the cached entity if the entity is updated or deleted.
 Thus, it will be retrieved from the database in the next call and will be re-cached.

 ## Installation

-[Volo.Abp.Caching](https://www.nuget.org/packages/Volo.Abp.Caching) is the main package for the ABP's caching system and it's already installed in [the application startup template](Startup-Templates/Index.md).
+[Volo.Abp.Caching](https://www.nuget.org/packages/Volo.Abp.Caching) is the main package for ABP's caching system and it's already installed in [the application startup template](Startup-Templates/Index.md).
 So, you don't need to install it manually.

 ## Usage